 Can you imagine the headline: "Shark Tank Cast Picks Favorite Digital Camera?"
-Sales of that particular camera would soar!
+The sales of that particular camera would soar!
+What do you think?
+Out of all the digital cameras on the market, which would be the best camera for each of the shark tank personalities?
+Let's have some fun with this.

 If you've watched the Shark Tank show then you've come to know a bit about the personalities of the cast members.
-It's one of the few shows on TV worth watching.
+For some with the entrepreneurial spirit, it's one of the few shows on TV worth watching.

 I thought it would be fun to take a guess at what digital camera the investors on Shark Tank would choose.
 Based on their diverse personalities, do you think that each of them would have their own favorite favorite digital camera?